-ltem Procedure Tires Look for damage.
+ITEM PROCEDURE TIRES Look for damage.
 Inspect inflation and tread wear.
 Refer to MAINTENANCE PROCEDURES .
-Wheels and lug nuts Look for damage.
+WHEELS AND LUG NUTS Look for damage.
 Twist each front wheel lug nut by hand to be sure it is not loose.
 Be sure the rear wheel axle nut is in place.
-Drive belt Look for fraying, cuts, punctures and missing teeth.
+DRIVE BELT Look for fraying, cuts, punctures and missing teeth.
 Verify alignment.
-For additional information, refer to MAINTENANCE PROCEDURES Leaks Look under the vehicle for any leaks.
-Storage com- partment cov- ers and glove box Check that they are properly latched.
-ACS rear suspension (Base Mod- els) Verify inflation.
-Refer to BASIC PROCEDURES Seats Ensure seats are properly latched.
-Mirrors Clean and adjust: (see MIRRORS in EQUIPMENT.
-Brake pedal Press and make sure you feel firm resistance.
+For additional information, refer to MAINTENANCE PROCEDURES LEAKS Look under the vehicle for any leaks.
+STORAGE COMPARTMENT COVERS AND GLOVE BOX Pull to check that they are all properly latched.
+ACS REAR SUSPENSION (BASE MODELS) Verify inflation.
+Refer to BASIC PROCEDURES SEATS Ensure seat is properly latched.
+MIRRORS Clean and adjust: (see MIRRORS in EQUIPMENT).
+BRAKE PEDAL Press and make sure you feel firm resistance.
 Pedal must fully return when released.
-Throttle han- dle Twist several times.
+THROTTLE HANDLE Twist several times.
 Be sure it operates freely and returns to idle position when released.
-Gearshift se- lector Be sure gearshift selector operates normally in both directions and returns to center when released.
-Weight Ensure that total load on the vehicle (including op- erator, passenger, cargo and added accessories) does not exceed recommended load as indicate in the TECHNICAL SPECIFICATIONS section.
+GEARSHIFT SELECTOR Be sure gearshift selector operates normally in both directions and returns to center when released.

-ltem Procedure Trailer If a trailer is towed, be sure: Its cargo is properly loaded and secured, The covers are latched, The trailer and its safety cables are properly at- tached to the vehicle hitch, All trailer lights work and reflectors are clean, Tires condition and pressure.
-Radiator Fan Grilles Remove any debris from the grilles.
-Do not clean with a high pressure washer because it can damage the radiaotr fins.
+ITEM PROCEDURE WEIGHT Ensure that total load on the vehicle (including operator, passenger, cargo and added accessories) does not exceed recommended load as indicate in the TECHNICAL SPECIFICATIONS section.
+TRAILER If a trailer is towed, be sure: - The cargo is properly loaded and secured, - The covers are latched, - The trailer and safety cables are properly latched to vehicle hitcl - All the trailer lights work and reflectors are clean, - Tires are in good condition and properly inflated. ١, RADIATOR FAN GRILLES Remove any debris from the grilles.
+Do not clean with a pressure washer because it can damage the radiator fins.
 Clean only with compressed air.